 by Helen Young

-The truth is cycling is a brilliant way to stay active because it is less strenuous than walking.
-It can double as a mobility aid, create a mode of transportation while maintaining independence.
+The truth is, cycling is a brilliant way to stay active because it is less strenuous than walking.
+It can double as a mobility aid and serve as a means of transportation while maintaining independence.
 It also gives a person with a disability a gentle workout.
-This is something that is vitally important for those who are more prone to the development of chronic health conditions.
-Staying active also triggers the body to produce endorphin’s, a powerful natural painkiller that can reduce the dependence on medication.
+This is vitally important for those more prone to developing chronic health conditions.
+Staying active also triggers the body to produce endorphins, a powerful natural painkiller that can reduce dependence on medication.

 The Tricycle

-These are three-wheeled bikes that provide more stability and are good for people who have balance problems or lack the confidence to ride a two-wheeler.
+These are three-wheeled bikes that offer greater stability and are well-suited to people with balance issues or who lack the confidence to ride a two-wheeler.

 Considering a Hand Cycle

-These cycles have the pedals placed at chest level so that the rider can operate the pedals with his or her hands instead of feet.
-This is useful for people who have poor muscle control and have a limited range of movement in their feet.
-Handcycles come in standard two wheel designs as well as three and four wheels.
+These cycles have the pedals positioned at chest level so the rider can operate them with his or her hands rather than his or her feet.
+This is useful for people with poor muscle control and a limited range of movement in their feet.
+Handcycles come in standard two-wheel, three-wheel, and four-wheel designs.
 Three-wheeled hand cycles are the most common.

 Tandem Bikes

-A bicycle built for two is also useful if you might need someone to take over the controls for you.
+A bicycle built for two is also useful if you might need someone to take over the controls.
 Or you get tired easily and don’t want to cycle on your own.
-If you have a sight impairment a tandem bike makes it easy to have a sighted partner next to you.
-Tandem’s are available with standard foot pedals and also in hand pedal varieties.
+If you have a sight impairment, a tandem bike makes it easy to have a sighted partner next to you.
+Tandems are available with standard foot pedals and hand-pedal varieties.

 Power Hand Cycles

 Power hand cycles are the very latest in bike technology.
-If you don’t want to make your arms ache by doing all the pedaling manually, you could get a power hand cycle.
+If you don’t want to make your arms ache from all the pedaling, you could get a power-assisted hand cycle.
 These use battery power to help you get around faster or ascend hills with minimum fuss.

 Wheelchair Cycles

 There are different varieties of wheelchair cycles, where the front portion of a bike can be connected to the wheelchair to transform it into a cycle.
-There are manual types as well as battery enhanced power ones.
-Some bikes have the capacity to have a wheelchair attached to their front.
-Although this means that the wheelchair user wouldn’t actually do the cycling him or herself.
+There are manual types as well as battery-enhanced power ones.
+Some bikes can accommodate a wheelchair attached to the front.
+Although this means that the wheelchair user wouldn’t actually do the cycling themselves.

 And Recumbent Cycles

-These bikes have a seat in the reclining position and are good for people with chronic health conditions like arthritis and back pain.
+These bikes have a reclining seat and are good for people with chronic health conditions like arthritis and back pain.
 There is less chance of a repetitive strain injury as weight is more evenly distributed since the back is better supported

-If you’re not sure whether you can take up cycling to stay active, try one before you commit to buying an expensive bike.
-Ask your local bike shop or a health department in your community.
+If you’re not sure whether you can take up cycling to stay active, try it before you commit to buying an expensive bike.
+Ask your local bike shop or your community’s health department.
 They can assist in providing or suggesting options for an accessible bike to try.
 There are also some private groups that rent out adaptive bikes, such as the Adaptive Sports and Recreation Cycling Center.
 Another option would be to approach a mobility aid store or ask a disability advocacy group for advice.

-For information about the most accessible cycle routes to stay active, you can ask the local health or Parks & Rec Department.
+For information on the most accessible cycling routes to stay active, you can ask the local health department or Parks & Rec Department.
 They will have details of your nearest cycle lanes.
 Dedicated cycle lanes for people with disabilities are usually spacious and can be less intimidating than riding on the main roadway.
-The American Disabilities Act has recently been amended to allow for motorized disability aids and electric bikes on such paths.
-So once you consider the options and find your ideal bike and route you can take to the open road.
+The Americans with Disabilities Act has recently been amended to allow for motorized disability aids and electric bikes on such paths.
+So once you consider the options and find your ideal bike and route, you can take to the open road.

 About the Author

-Helen Young is a U.S. based writer and editor who initially had a career in the healthcare sector working with people who needed help with nutrition and fitness.
-When she became a mom, she took a step back and decided to start a career in freelancing so she could raise her children.
+Helen Young is a U.S.-based writer and editor who initially worked in the healthcare sector, supporting people in need with nutrition and fitness.
+When she became a mom, she stepped back and decided to pursue freelancing so she could raise her children.